-United States v.
-Lychock, 578 F.3d 214, 219 (3d Cir.
-2009) (internal quotation omitted) (reversing a downward variance to probation in a child pornography case because "the District Court failed to consider all of the relevant factors and appears to have made a determination based solely on a policy disagreement with the Guidelines.... making the sentence procedurally unreasonable"); see also United States v.
-Engle, 592 F.3d 495, 502 (4th Cir.
+175 United States v.
+Lychock, 578 F.3d 214, 219 n.2 (3d Cir.
+2009) (reversing a downward variance to probation in a child pornography case because "the District Court failed to consider all of the relevant factors and appears to have made a determination based solely on a policy disagreement with the Guidelines . . . making the sentence procedurally unreasonable" given its failure to provide sufficient reasons for its disagreement) (internal quotation omitted); see also United States v.
+Engle, 592 F.3d 495, 502-03 (4th Cir.
 2010) (reversing a downward variance to probation in a "mine run" tax evasion case because the record was insufficient to review the reasonableness of the sentence which was based, in large part, on district court's disagreement with the Commission's policy statements regarding the seriousness of tax evasion offenses).

-151 See United States v.
+176 See United States v.
 Lopez-Reyes, 589 F.3d 667, 671 (3d Cir.
-2009) ("As this Court has made clear, however, Kimbrough does not require a district court to reject a particular Guidelines range where that court does not, in fact, have disagreement with the Guideline at issue"); United States v.
+2009) ("As this Court has made clear, however, Kimbrough does not require a district court to reject a particular Guidelines range where that court does not, in fact, have disagreement with the Guideline at issue."); United States v.
 Huffstatler, 571 F.3d 620, 624 (7th Cir.
-2009) (per curiam) ("[W]hile district courts perhaps have the freedom to sentence below the child-pornography guidelines based on disagreement with the guidelines, as with the crack guidelines, they are certainly not required to do so.").
+2009) (per curiam) ("[W]hile district courts perhaps have the freedom to sentence below the child-pornography guidelines based on [a] disagreement with the guidelines, as with the crack guidelines, they are certainly not required to do so.").